Martina DaSilva: Career

 DaSilva collaborated with acoustic bassist Dan Chmielinski in 2019 to compose, record, produce and release the holiday-inspired album A Very ChimyTina Christmas.
 The recording primarily featured the pair in a duo format, but also included guest artists Lucas Pino, Ben Wolfe, Joel Ross and Gabe Schnider.
-The album featured DaSilva's original song "Diamonds and Pearls" and a music video cover of Wham’s "Last Christmas."
+The album featured DaSilva's original song "Diamonds and Pearls" and a music video cover of Wham!'s "Last Christmas".
 A Very ChimyTina Christmas received critical acclaim in the New York Times and Rolling Stone Magazine, among others.

 DaSilva has been a frequent musical guest and contributor for Fireside Mystery Theatre, a podcast specializing in historical theatrical performances.
 She has also performed regularly with immersive-theatre troupe Little Cinema.

+Early in 2020, DaSilva began inviting friends and collaborators over to her apartment to shoot live performances.
+After organizing and coordinating the band, music, and footage, she would release it on social media.
+These recordings quickly developed into full imaginative albums which encapsulated her next three LIVING ROOM releases (2021 and 2023).

+DaSilva performed in Adam Neely's analysis of "The Girl From Ipanema" in 2020 which received over 4.2 million views on YouTube.
+She later contributed to Neely's analysis of "Castaways" from The Backyardigans in 2021, which amassed nearly 3 million views.

+In 2022, DaSilva collaborated with Dan Chmielinski again, and they released their Constellations album.
+Constellations featured regular and new guest artists such as Marquis Hill, Ken Kubota, Andrew Renfroe, Grace Kelly, and Joel Ross.
+Containing two Martina DaSilva originals, "Twin Flame" and "My Universe," Bass Magazine praised DaSilva's "stunning acuity for composition."
+The pair has been able to consistently produce a unique and touching sound with their thoughtful arrangements.
+In 2023, Milky Way was released and featured Gabe Schnider, Chad LB, Joel Ross, Lucas Pino, Sasha Berliner, Dida Pelled, Michael Stephenson, and Grace Kelly.